hmdc/jenkins/README.md

 Default authentication is performed through Harvard CAS.

-Set VIRTUAL_HOST=fqdn environment variable on run to configure the Jenkins URL, also useful for proxied configurations.
+Set JENKINS_VIRTUAL_HOST=http[s]://fqdn environment variable on run to configure the Jenkins URL, also useful for proxied configurations.

 NOTE, at the moment, login is not required to perform any actions.